Sparse Higher Order \v{C}ech Filtrations: A sparse simplicial filtration

 \section{A sparse simplicial filtration}

-Since $\frozenlens(A)$ is closed and convex for every $r$, the nerve of all (non-empty) $\frozenlens(A)$ yields a simplicial complex with the same homotopy type as the $k$-fold cover at radius $r$.
+Since $\lensfrozen_r(A)$ is closed and convex for every $r$, the nerve of all (non-empty) $\lensfrozen_r(A)$ yields a simplicial complex homotopically equivalent the $k$-fold cover at radius $r$ because of the Nerve Theorem.
 However, the collection of simplicial complexes obtained when varying $r$ does not form a filtration because simplices disappear from the nerve when passing a removal radius.
-To overcome this problem, we adapt a construction of Cavanna et al.~\cite{cavanna-2015-geometric_sparse} that is similar to a function's graph.